ensc-mobi/MyMoviesNative/README.md

 # MyMoviesNative

-Basic React Native app demonstrating usage of external API.
+Basic React Native app demonstrating how to interact with a RDBMS through a web API.